Diner owed $163G in unpaid taxes, officials say

-The Golden Dolphin Diner in Huntington owed $163,000 in state taxes when it was seized this week, according to the New York State Department of Taxation and Finance.
+The Golden Dolphin Diner in Huntington owed more than $163,000 in state taxes when it was seized this week, officials for the New York State Department of Taxation and Finance said Thursday.

 One warrant was for failure to pay withholding tax, two others were related to sales tax debt, tax officials said.
 The outstanding balance is for filing periods from 2015 to 2017.